Bee Pollen Benefits, Facts and Information -

 Bee Pollen and our health – A complete food in every sense of the word, extensive tests have concluded that life can be sustained on an exclusive diet of bee pollen and water alone.

-Research from the Royal Society of Naturalists stated -”The nutritional tests supervised by the station at Bures on hundreds of mice have demonstrated that pollen is a complete food, that it is possible to let several generations be born and live without the least sign of distress, while nourishing them exclusively on bee pollen”.
+Research from the Royal Society of Naturalists stated -”The nutritional tests supervised by the station at Bures on hundreds of mice have demonstrated that BP is a complete food, that it is possible to let several generations be born and live without the least sign of distress, while nourishing them exclusively on bee pollen”.

 The list of potential benefits to health is simply vast.
 Here are some of the more common associated health benefits of bee pollen: